Building service and home building work contract complaints

-When dealing with building disputes relating to a regulated building service, the Building Commission may require the parties to a complaint to provide further details about the complaint.
-These further details may be presented in the form of a report from a building expert, expressing his/her opinion regarding the nature of the complaint.
+When dealing with building disputes relating to regulated building services, the onus is on the parties to provide sufficient evidence to substantiate their respective positions.
+Depending on the complexity and nature of the issue evidence in the form of photographs or a report from a building expert may be required.
 The Guidelines for building complaint reports publication can help in understanding what is required.

 Notice of proposed complaint

 A sample Notice of Proposed Complaint for your use.

 For information on how to complete the complaint schedule of the form, download the Example complaint schedule.

 Please read the Guide to the provision of evidence to support a building work complaint for information about what evidence may be required to support your complaint.